lingt-xyz/lingt-xyz.github.io/docs/philosophy/philosophy101.md

 ### Inductive reasoning
 - From specific to generic
 - Not always valid
-- Example: Those apple.
-This is a good apple.
-It can be eaten.
+- Form: Those As are Bs, so all As are Bs.
+- Example: Those apple are red, so all apples are red.